• Skip to primary navigation

 Jump to Recipe - Print Recipe

 Blueberry Butter Swim Biscuits are buttery, soft, and full of blueberry flavor - plus that lemon glaze takes it over the top!
 While they are ultra moist and tender on the inside, the outside becomes ultra crispy and golden brown from the melted butter.
-Go blueberries and butter!
+Go blueberries and lemon!

 When the life gives you blueberries, make the Blueberry Butter Swim Biscuits with Lemon Glaze.
 They are amazing: tender, fluffy, and just the right amount of sweet and a little tart.
 The sugar in the dough made a crunchy thin crust on the bottom.
 Just perfect!!
+For more Blueberry Desserts, explore Blueberry Scones and Flaky Blueberry Hand Pies

 Blueberry Butter Swim Biscuits are insanely delicious when served warm, with or without additional butter, but always with extra blueberries.
 They are perfect for breakfast, brunch or dessert.
 Astonishing with coffee or a glass of milk.